xwmx/nb/README.md

 Subcommands:
   (default)    List notes and notebooks.
-This is an alias for `nb ls`. add          Add a new note. bookmark     Add, open, list, and search bookmarks. completions  Install and uninstall completion scripts.
+This is an alias for `nb ls`.
+               When a <url> is provided, create a new bookmark. add          Add a new note. bookmark     Add, open, list, and search bookmarks. completions  Install and uninstall completion scripts.